 Talk of Sprint's upcoming LTE network has been on the rise over the last several weeks, with Dan Hesse himself announcing the first four cities (Atlanta, Dallas, Houston, and San Antonio) to gain the ultra-fast network, and Kansas and Baltimore being added to the list shortly after.

 We're now hearing word that the San Francisco Bay Area is likely to gain Sprint LTE before the end of 2012, with construction of the network already underway.
-The Bay area rollout will cover nearly 900 sites and take approximately six months to complete, putting the estimated launch date for the finished product sometimes in October or November.
 Read More

 If you're a citizen of San Francisco and own an LTE capable phone on AT&T's network, you're in luck.
 It appears that the carrier's new 4G LTE network is now live in SF.
 While it hasn't been officially announced, it seems to be going strong.
 If you're in the area, fire up your device and prepare to have your hair blown back.